erikdubois/Archi3/README.md

 	- kde
 	- openbox

-But we will install i3.
+But we will install i3 instead.

 #2.
 Installation via script

-I run an installation script to quickly  get all my software after an installation of Arch.
-For me this was quite a learning process.
-Once you know, you can automate it.
+I run an installation script to quickly  get all my software after the base installation of Arch.
+For me this was quite a learning process, since I was a Redhat, Ubuntu, Linux Mint kind of guy over the last two decades.

 The idea is to download (if you have internet connection) the i3 github files :